reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 ### Create projects

-How to create a project please refer [Creation of project and adding users](/docs/Getting Started/Creation of Project and Adding Users)
+To create a project, please refer to [Creation of project and adding users](/docs/Getting Started/Creation of Project and Adding Users)

 ### Modify project settings

-How to modify project settings please refer [Project Configuration](/docs/Getting Started/Project Configuration)
+To modify project settings please refer to [Project Configuration](/docs/Getting Started/Project Configuration)

 ### Add user on All Projects' "Members" page

 To add a user to a project on the project Users page, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into the ReportPortal instance as an Administrator.

 2. Navigate to the Management Board -\> "Projects" page.